sul-dlss-deprecated/triannon/README.md

 $ rake jetty:stop # to stop Fedora and Solr
 ```

-The app will be running at localhost:3000
+The app will be running at localhost:3000, with root containers "foo" and "blah" available (and empty).

 # Running the Tests